kinecosystem/marketplace-server/README.md

 And in a separate shell:
 ```
 make test-system-docker  # run tests
 ```

-To stop the services, either run Ctrl-C or
+To stop the services
 ```
 make down
 ```